chazlarson/Plex-Meta-Manager-Wiki/Docker-Walkthrough.md

   I’m using `notepad` here simply because it’s built into Windows.
 You can use any other text editor provided it saves files as PLAIN TEXT.

 </details>

+From here on in, when I say "open the config file", I mean the `nano` or `notepad` command.
+You don't want to download the template again.

 ---